harelba/q/README.markdown

 "q allows performing SQL-like statements on tabular text data, including joins and subqueries"
 ```

-## Highlights
+Main features:
+* Automatic column name and column type detection (Allows working more naturally with the data)
 * Seamless multi-table SQL support, including joins. filenames are just used instead of table names (use - for stdin)
-* Automatic column name and column type detection (Allows working more naturally with the data)
-* Multiple parsing modes - relaxed and strict.
-Relaxed mode allows to easily parse semi-structured data, such as log files.
-* Standard installation - RPM, Homebrew (Mac).
-Debian package coming soon.
 * Support for quoted fields
-* Full UTF-8 support (and other encodings)
+* Full encoding support, including UTF-8

-* Handling of gzipped files
-* Output delimiter matching and selection
-* Output beautifier
-* man page when installed through the RPM package
+Please download the official `1.3.0` below according to instructions.
+Version `1.4.0` will be out soon.

 ## Examples
 __Example 1:__